CoreMedia/joala/HOWTO_RELEASE.md

 Here are the recommended steps to release Joala:

 ```
-joala$ mvn release:prepare release:perform -Darguments=-Dgpg.passphrase=PASSPHRASE
+joala$ mvn release:prepare release:perform -Dgpg.passphrase=PASSPHRASE
 joala$ git push origin master --tags
 ```

 As you can see from the commands above Joala is configured to release locally.
 Thus it is required to push your changes after the release.

-Current Issue: Currently the passphrase setting does not work as documented.
-This will be investigated.
-Thus the following applies:

-During the release you will by queried two times for your GPG Passphrase.

-**Please don't release in batch mode** in order to choose the correct version numbers as mentioned below.
+**Don't release in batch mode** in order to choose the correct version numbers as mentioned below.
 Versions for child modules will be set automatically so that you only have to specify the versions once.